 Each state keeps a record of their state citizen’s criminal past.
 These state databases are connected so you are able to track criminal backgrounds from any other state.
-You can go to the Labette County Courthouse and check in person, or check online.
+You can go to the Labette County Courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if the crime was in a completely different state, you may have to pay for a more comprehensive search.

 A criminal history search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include:

 - Sex offenses which could include rape, and sexual assault.